NEW TO BONE BROTH? SO WERE WE.

 Bone broth is made from animal bones and connective tissue — typically cattle, chicken, or fish — that have been boiled into a broth and slow simmered for 10 to more than 20 hours with herbs, vegetables, and spices.
 So why is this seemingly simple liquid something you’d want to drink every day?Learn More →

 Bone Broth Benefits

 Some call bone broth meat water.
 We call it liquid gold.
 What makes this stuff so special?
 The short answer is collagen.
-Bones and connective tissue are the only true dietary sources of type II collagen — a protein that’s known for keeping skin smooth and supple and teeth and joints healthy, as well as touting dozens of other health benefits.See all benefits →
+Bones and connective tissue are sources of type II collagen — a protein that’s known for supporting skin, joints, and gut health.See all Benefits →

 Heat in a pan on the stove over medium heat until it’s hot.
 Or pour into a microwavable mug for 1 minute.

 Try adding ginger, garlic, tumeric, and cayenne to the bone broth.
 Watch the video below for more inspiration.

 We recommend drinking at least 3 cups per week.
 Try bone broth as an alternative to stock/broth in your recipes for an extra protein boost, to help reduce carb cravings, or to support your immune system.

 Savory Chicken Soup with Peas and Brown Rice